The Wendy Wagner Foundation 2023 Fall Creative Award

 Region: Houston, Harris County, Texas

 The Wendy Wagner Foundation for Funding Creativity is a 501(C)(3) with a mission to provide ongoing support to the creative women who impact our lives through their art.
-The Wendy Wagner Foundation 2018 Creative Award is an unrestricted grant of $1,500 given to one female visual artist within the greater Houston area who demonstrates original expressions of contemporary art.
+The Wendy Wagner Foundation 2023 Fall Creative Award are three unrestricted grants given to three female visual artists within the greater Houston area who demonstrates original expressions of contemporary art.

 • Recognizes exceptional talent among women in the field of contemporary art.

-The Wendy Wagner Foundation 2018 Award is open to female contemporary visual artists, 21 years or older living and working in the city of Houston/Harris County.
+The Wendy Wagner Foundation 2023 Fall Creative Award is open to female contemporary visual artists, 21 years or older living and working in the city of Houston/Harris County.
 Individual artists and collaboratives working in all visual media and at any stage in their career are strongly encouraged to apply.

 The application process is open to all female visual artists who:

 • Have resided in H/HC for at least one year prior to the application deadline.

 • Are not currently enrolled in an art-related degree program or long-term residency, nor planning to attend an art-related degree program or long-term residency in the coming year.